-Gold Rush Town has 35 restored buildings that have been moved here from around the area and most are now gift shops.
+Gold Rush Town, which has 35 restored buildings that have been moved here from around the area and most are now gift shops.

-You can wander through the museum on the SS Nenana, a Sternwheeler that carried passengers and cargo on the Chena River from 1933 to 1954.
+You can see the SS Nenana, a Sternwheeler that carried passengers and cargo on the Chena River from 1933 to 1954.
 It is the second-largest wooden-hulled ship still in existence.

 Step onto the rail car used by President Warren G. Harding during his visit to Alaska in 1923.

 Visit the Pioneer Air Museum and see full size aircraft with significant importance to Alaska history.

 Stop by the Pioneer Museum to see artifacts from Alaskan life during the Gold Rush.